 radiophorenia logo - white

-RADIOPHRENIA is a radio art collective, festival and art radio station broadcasting intermittently across Glasgow.
+RADIOPHRENIA is a radio art collective, festival and art radio station broadcasting intermittently across Glasgow on 87.9FM and online.

 In advance of the broadcasts we would also like to announce a special night of newly commissioned live performances that will be recorded for later broadcast